fridser/finished-foodwaste-project/README.md

 [//]: # (TODO: Describe how to run the tests here.)

 ## References

-[//]: # (TODO: Include references here, if any.
-For example, if you have used code from the course book, include a reference to the chapter.
-Or if you have used code from a website or other source, include a link to the source.)
 Most code used is taken from the AdressBook project shown in class.

 Method removeAllIngredientsWithName() is from Objects First with Java